Michigan State University Agriculture Innovation Day event to focus on forages and the future

 MSU Agriculture Innovation Day is an annual event focusing on in-depth education on critical topics.
 The event rotates to various locations throughout the state to give farmers access to experts who can help them improve their businesses while maintaining environmentally sound practices on their farms.

-The 2017 event will begin with registration at 12:30 p.m. and wrap up around 9 p.m.
+The 2017 event will begin with registration at 12:30 p.m. and wrap up around 9 p.m. on Aug.
+24 at the Lake City Research Center.
 The event is free and includes dinner.